ehawk823/ehawk823.github.io/_posts/2015-08-08-gamedesign.markdown

 ---
 layout: post
 title:  "Parallels in Web and Game Programming"
-date:   2015-09-05 12:22:13
+date:   2015-11-25 12:22:13
 categories: jekyll updated
 ---

-I decided it would be fun over the long weekend to explore some of the resources available through Treehouse.
+I decided it would be fun over the weekend to explore some of the resources available through Treehouse.
 I stumbled across a game programming tutorial and would like to share some of the main takeaways from that experience.

 Gaming has been immensely enjoyable for me over the years, but up until recently I could hardly comprehend what might be going on behind the scenes to bring the biggest blockbuster gaming titles to life.